Jaimilit/beyond-the-barbell/README.md

 * I wanted to keep the same theme for many of my project - the theme of CrossFit which I have done for many of my projects.
 * Farah Maria's Readme.md file was used as a template for writing my own Readme from project 4.
 * CrossFit Fabriken website was used as inspiration as well as Nordic Wellness website for CrossFit boxes.
+* ChatGpt used to write personal trainer reviews and competition descriptions.